 In 2015 the event's popularity grew, with double the number of attendees, compared to its first edition: 150 persons participated in BarCamp 2015.

 The three topics vividly discussed among participants at ESCAIDE were 'Translating outbreak results into food regulation', 'Health risks and opportunities in the refugee crisis' and 'Explaining herd immunity'.

 The event generated great discussion points in an energised and friendly environment.

 BarCamp @ ESCAIDE 2014

 ESCAIDE 2014 hosted the first BarCamp event.
-The event was attended by 66 participants (the maximum being 60).
+The attendance exceeded expectations.

 The three topics chosen by participants were ‘Fighting stigma in Europe after fighting Ebola in Africa’, ‘Binomial regressions RR vs. OR’ and ‘Introduction to modelling’.